 a.
-The Applicant admits that she became aware of the decisions not to renew her appointments on 26 September 2018.
-She was in a position to request suspension of action from the Dispute Tribunal on 5 October 2018, when she requested management evaluation of the decision not to extend her fixed-term appointment.
-That she discovered supplemental material on 26 October is irrelevant.
+The Applicant admits that he became aware of the decisions not to renew his appointments on 26 September 2018.
+He was in a position to request suspension of action from the Dispute Tribunal on 4 October 2018, when he requested management evaluation of the decision not to extend his fixed-term appointment.
+That he discovered supplemental material on 26 October is irrelevant.
 The draft working documents relating to a new proposed project corroborate the reason given for the contested decisions, that is, that funding for the existing project was exhausted.

 b.
-Had the Applicant acted with the appropriate urgency and exercised her right to seek management evaluation and suspension of action promptly, the management evaluation processes may well have been completed before the expiry of her appointments.
+Had the Applicant acted with the appropriate urgency and exercised his right to seek management evaluation and suspension of action promptly, the management evaluation processes may well have been completed before the expiry of his appointments.
 The Applicant does not meet the burden of demonstrating urgency.